-He has served on the Hospice Board at Baptist Medical Center, Community Care, Inc. Board, the Connie Maxwell Children’s Home (Greenwood, SC) Advisory Board and the Columbia Housing Development Corporation Board.
-He is a Mason, a member of Omega Psi Phi Fraternity, Inc., and Alpha Phi Omega National Service Fraternity.
-He was selected as one of the Outstanding Young Men of the Year in 1980 and 1982, received the Living the Legacy Award from the Columbia Section of the National Council of Negro Women in 1982, listed in Who’s Who in the South and Southeast in 1986 and Who’s Who in Religion in 1991, selected as Business Associate of the Year by the Columbia, SC Chapter of the American Business Women’s Association (ABWA) in 1987 and by the Midlands Chapter-ABWA in 1998.
-He was inducted into the Columbia (SC) Housing Authority’s Wall of Fame in April 2004.
-He was awarded the Order of the Palmetto in September 2004.
+His honors and awards include: Outstanding Young Men of the Year in 1980 and 1982; the Living the Legacy Award from the Columbia Section of the National Council of Negro Women in 1982; Who’s Who in the South and Southeast in 1986 and Who’s Who In Religion in 1991; Business Associate of the Year by the Columbia, South Carolina Chapter of the American Business Women’s Association (ABWA) in 1987 and by the Midlands Chapter-ABWA in 1998.
+He was inducted into the Columbia (South Carolina) Housing Authority’s Wall of Fame in April 2004.
+He was awarded the prestigious Order of the Palmetto, South Carolina’s highest civilian honor, September 19, 2004.

 In 2008, he was named the first recipient of the African American Male IMAGE Award in Ministry by the Columbia Alumni Chapter of Phi Beta Sigma Fraternity, Inc. In 2009, he received a community leadership award from Columbia City Council District II.
 The Progressive National Baptist Convention (PNBC) honored him as Pastor of the Year in August 2009.
 More recently, he was Founder’s Day Rally speaker at Benedict College in March 2010 and featured as Profile of Achievement in Ministry in the Columbia